CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

     - You are only allowed to take a player hostage for a maximum of 20 Minutes.

 !> Assisting, Stealing, and Countering have NO Cooldown.
+(If you assist in a raid, the raiding cooldowns will apply).

 ## Raiding Rules: